 In September 2002 Tom Ferrero returned to RIT to take an Artist in Residence position where he had the opportunity to help teach a jewelry course.
 In 2003-2004 Ferrero was awarded an United States Fulbright Grant to New Zealand where he lived and worked in the Auckland area and attended the University of Auckland at Manukau Institute of Technology.
 At MIT he studied the artwork of the Maori and other Pacific Island people as well as doing research on New Zealand's landscape and natural environment.
 After completion of his Post Graduate Diploma in jewelry design Tom Ferrero returned home to the United States and ultimately on to graduate school.

 In 2008 Ferrero graduated from Indiana University with his Masters of Fine Arts Degree.
 It was there that he studied under professor Randy Long and Dr. Nicole Jacquard.
-While attending IU he also completed all the course work in the K-12, Art Education, Teacher Certification program and now has his provisional certification to teach fine art in the state of Maine.
+While attending IU he also completed all the course work in the K-12, Art Education, Teacher Certification program and now has his professional certification to teach fine art in the state of Maine.

 In January 2009 Ferrero accepted a position as Assistant Professor of Jewelry and Metalsmithing at NSCAD University in Halifax, Canada, where he taught courses for 6 years in Beginner and Advanced Holloware, Second Year Jewelry, Senior Studio, Intermediate Jewelry: Casting & Mold Making, Steel Techniques for Jewelers, and Stone Settings & Mechanisms.
 Also, in the same year he was awarded two separate 1st Place NICHE Awards at the professional level in both Silver Jewelry and Metal Sculpture.
 Furthermore, Ferrero is the winner of the 2012 and 2016 Saul Bell Design Award in Holloware and has work in the private collection of the Kamm Teapot Foundation in California.